deutschkihun/Data-Analysis/README.md

 ## Project 2: No-show appointment
 - This project is based on the Kaggle competition: [Medical Appointment No Shows](https://www.kaggle.com/joniarroba/noshowappointments).

-1. Introductin
+  1. Introduction
   2. Exploratory Data Analysis
   3. Conclusion

 ## Project 3: A/B Testing with statistics
 - A/B Test is most popular statistical method to help rational decision of business in company